Latest Swiss board of directors’ survey shows a clear call for more diversity and digital know-how in the boardroom

 The board members also assessed the current and future importance of external factors for their company on a scale of 1 to 5.
 Board members currently attach the highest importance to economic trends in Switzerland (4.0) and economic trends abroad (3.5).
 They believe that there will be an improvement in both factors over the next five years (43% and 41% respectively of the participants).

 Board members also attach a relatively high importance (3.4) to the exchange rate of the Swiss franc against the euro and dollar.
 However, their opinions of how the exchange rate will change over the next five years are divided: almost one third of the participants anticipate a stronger Swiss franc, whereas almost another one third anticipate a weaker Swiss currency.
 The interest rate (3.2) and inflation (3.0) are ranked as external factors with medium importance.
 For both factors, the majority of participants anticipate an increase.

 Prof. Dr. Dr. Christian Wunderlin, President swissVR, on the business outlook: "Many companies think that they are more successful than the industry average, however they do not believe that they will grow at a greater rate than the general economy.
 All in all, business prospects are very positive and framework conditions for the companies are better than they have been for a long time.
 Companies should use the earnings they are incurring now to actively reinforce their long-term positioning.
 Investments in people and their training are essential pillars for this."

-swissVR Monitor II/2018 – Focus: Compensation of boards of directors members
+swissVR Monitor – Survey of Swiss board members